bryce-guglietti/top-500-albums/README.md

 The About page is not complete yet and will show all necessary information when completed.

 Future updates will have a search field and a sorting field to enhance the user experience.

+## How to Run on LocalHost
+Pull the code, open a terminal (in VSCode for example), cd into the top-500-albums folder and run commmand npm start.